DataVault/datavault/INSTALL.md

 # Tomcat will start automatically - you can also start it using the following command:
 sudo /etc/init.d/tomcat7 start

+# Ensure that port 8080 is open your firewall.
+# You should now be able to navigate to http://my-server:8080 and see the default tomcat welcome page.
 ```

 ## Data Vault